umbraco/UmbracoDocs/11/umbraco-forms/editor/creating-a-form/form-settings.md

 ### Fields displayed

-By default when form entries are shown in a list, a constant set of fields are displayed.
+By default, a constant set of fields are displayed when form entries are shown in a list.
 You will see the first three fields in the form, plus some system information like the record state and the date it was created.

-To customize this, turn off the option to "Display default fields" and select the ones you wish to display.
+To customize this, turn off the "Display default fields" option and select the ones you wish to display.

 ![Form settings validation](images/FieldsDisplayed.png)

 ### Date retentions

-In order to help protect site visitor privacy, rules can be configured in this section for automatic deletion of submissions.
+To help protect site visitor privacy, rules can be configured in this section for the automatic deletion of submissions.
 You can set how long to retain records for each state (submitted or approved).

 A background service that carries out the actual removal of records needs to be [enabled in configuration](../../developer/configuration/README.md#scheduledrecorddeletion).
 If that is not running, a notification will be displayed.